 You can’t make a list of popular fragrant flowers without mentioning roses!
-Roses and fragrance go hand-in-hand.
+Roses and fragrances go hand-in-hand.

 They’re symbols of love and sensuality, and you have so many varieties to choose from in way of color and type.

-Roses will need a healthy amount of care from you in the way of pruning and watering, so they might not be for you if you don’t like to spend all lof of time in your garden tending to your plants.
+Roses will need a healthy amount of care from you in the way of pruning and watering, so they might not be for you if you don’t like to spend a lot of time in your garden tending to your plants.